 Business Interruption Claims: COVID-19

-However, if there is a chance that you might be able to claim under your business interruption policy what could help with establishing your claim?
-Forensic accountants are often involved in quantifying consequential losses where things are not straightforward.
-In my experience, it is useful when quantifying losses to have information such as:
+Forensic accountants are often involved in quantifying consequential losses where matters are not straightforward.
+In our experience, it is useful when quantifying losses to have information such as:

 - Contemporaneous notes of work turned down and/ or cancelled.
 For example, email correspondence and notes of calls from potential or existing customers;